Classic Lobster Thermidor Recipe with Lobster Meat, Parmesan, and White Wine

 Classic Lobster Thermidor made with fresh lobsters courtesy of Chris Campbell

 My great love of Maine and all that it has to offer has taught me many lessons.
 However, there is one in particular that I am especially grateful for, and that is how to cook Maine lobster.
+After learning to cut the lobster in half, I discovered how many elegant lobster recipes could be prepared in my own kitchen.
+With the addition of ingredients like heavy cream, fish stock, and mustard, my newfound skills allowed me to create much more refined dishes beyond the typical lobster roll or salad, such as this Lobster Thermidor.

-Variations of Lobster Thermidor
+Variations of Lobster Thermidor Using Lobster Meat and Tails

 The traditional french dish is of course made with fresh lobster meat.
 Fresh sea scallops and even crab meat can be substituted for lobster.
 As mentioned above, the classic dish uses a dash of congac.

-Julia Child’s Lobster Thermidor
+Julia Child’s Traditional Lobster Thermidor Recipe

 One of Julia Child’s most renowned lobster recipes is Lobster Thermidor.
 Julia Child, famously known as “The French Chef,” showcased her recipe in Season 6, Episode 14 of her cooking show.
 This dish returned to popularity with a blogging project turned into to a 2009 movie called Julie & Julia.
 Love movies about lobsters that crack you up?
 See our blog post with lobsters in the movies.

-Blogger, Julie Powell rose to prominence through her renowned Julie/Julia Project, a year-long endeavor in which she committed herself to cooking every single recipe from Julia Child’s cookbook, “Mastering the Art of French Cooking.”
+Blogger Julie Powell rose to prominence through her renowned Julie/Julia Project, a year-long endeavor in which she committed herself to cooking every single recipe from Julia Child’s cookbook, Mastering the Art of French Cooking.
 Child’s cookbook, first published in 1961, swiftly became a timeless gem in the culinary realm.
-Powell set out to conquer each and every recipe, aiming to complete the entire collection within a mere year.
-This feat was chronicled in the film “Julie and Julia,” where Powell candidly expressed her trepidation in preparing the lobster thermidor dish according to Child’s revered recipe.
+Powell set out to conquer each and every recipe, including the intricate lobster in a creamy sauce.
+She aimed to complete the entire collection within a year.

-Common Mistake When Making Lobster Thermidor
+Common Mistakes When Making Lobster Thermidor with Lobster Tails

 This is not exacly an easy lobster recipe to prepare since it has a few steps to follow, so be patient and and do not rush.